Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Conclusions and Outlook

-The relationship between spin and charge orders in La$_4$Ni$_3$O$_{10}$ mirrors the intricate interplay observed in cuprates \cite{Tranquada_Nature_1995, Ghiringhelli_Sciense_2012, Chang_NatPhys_2012, Fradkin_RMP_2015, Keimer_Nature_2015, Kivelson_RMP_2003, Guguchia_PRL_2020} and hole-doped nickelates such as La$_{2-x}$Sr$_x$NiO$_4$\cite{Zhang_PNAS_2016, Zhang_PRL_2019}.
+The relationship between spin and charge orders in La$_4$Ni$_3$O$_{10}$ mirrors the intricate interplay observed in cuprates~\cite{Tranquada_Nature_1995, Ghiringhelli_Sciense_2012, Chang_NatPhys_2012, Fradkin_RMP_2015, Keimer_Nature_2015, Kivelson_RMP_2003, Guguchia_PRL_2020} and hole-doped nickelates such as La$_{2-x}$Sr$_x$NiO$_4$~\cite{Zhang_PNAS_2016, Zhang_PRL_2019}.
 In these systems, spin and charge orders are strongly intertwined and exhibit similar responses to external perturbations.
-However, open questions remain: Why does magnetic order changes from commensurate to incommensurate as one moves from the two-layer to the three-layer RP nickelate system?
-What drives the pressure-enhanced split of SDW and CDW transitions observed in La$_3$Ni$_2$O$_7$ to the intertwined behavior seen in La$_4$Ni$_3$O$_{10}$?
-Addressing these questions will require further experimental and theoretical investigations into the electronic structure and magnetic interactions of RP nickelates under varying conditions. \\
+However, important open questions remain: Why does the magnetic order change from commensurate to incommensurate as one moves from the two-layer to the three-layer RP nickelate system?
+What drives the pressure-enhanced separation of SDW and CDW transitions observed in La$_3$Ni$_2$O$_7$, in contrast to the intertwined behavior seen in La$_4$Ni$_3$O$_{10}$?
+Addressing these questions will require further experimental and theoretical investigations into the electronic structure and magnetic interactions of RP nickelates under varying conditions.

+While finalizing this paper, we became aware of a report on ambient-pressure $\mu$SR studies of La$_4$Ni$_3$O$_{10}$~\cite{Cao_Arxiv_2025}, which reports the observation of a second magnetic transition around 70--100~K, accompanied by a change in the magnetic field distribution.